-Tile may look and feel impervious to harm, but don't take chances.
+Although tile might look and feel impervious to harm, it can be damaged without the proper care.
 Test your stain-removal technique on an inconspicuous spot of both tile and grout before cleaning.
-A nonabrasive all-purpose cleaner or a tub-tile-sink product removes most stains.
-Try the following techniques for specific stains.
+A nonabrasive all-purpose cleaner ($3, Target) or a tub-tile-sink cleaning product ($2, The Home Depot) will usually remove most tile stains.
+To clean stubborn stains on tile, try the following techniques.

-Blood: Dab the stain with hydrogen peroxide or diluted bleach.
+Blood: Dab the stain with a soft cloth dipped in hydrogen peroxide or diluted bleach.

-Coffee, tea, or juice: Wash the stain with detergent and hot water, then blot with hydrogen peroxide or diluted bleach.
+Coffee, tea, or juice: Wash the stain with a mild detergent and hot water, then blot with hydrogen peroxide or diluted bleach.

 Gum, wax, or tar: Place ice cubes in a resealable plastic bag and lay the bag over the material you want to remove from the tile.
 Once the material solidifies, remove as much of it as possible with a crafts stick.
 Remove any remaining residue with nonflammable paint thinner.

-Grease or fat-base stains: Wash the stain with club soda and water or with a nonabrasive floor cleaner.
+Grease or fat-based stains: Wash the stain with club soda and water or with a non-abrasive floor cleaner.

 Ink or dye: Soak a clean cloth with diluted bleach and lay it over the stain.
 Let the cloth stay in place until the stain disappears.
 Rinse well.